EU takes new legal action against UK over post-Brexit deal changes

 Earlier this week, Foreign Secretary Liz Truss said the government's move was "a reasonable, practical solution to the problems facing Northern Ireland" and that the UK could "only make progress through negotiations if the EU are willing to change the protocol itself".

-The issue could come up when Boris Johnson appears in front of MPs for Prime Minister's Questions later.
+The issue could come up when Boris Johnson appears in front of MPs for Prime Minister's Questions shortly.

+Earlier Philippe Lamberts, a Belgium member of the European Parliament, told the BBC the protocol changes proposed by the UK were "about political posturing".

+He said patience in Brussels "has been tested to the extreme by Boris Johnson".